guettli/htmx-jsfiddle-examples/README.md

 This page links to some simple examples at jsfiddle.

 Pull-Requests are welcome!
 You created a nice JSFiddle?
-Great, just create a PR an I will merge it.
+Great, just press the "Pencil" icon at the top of this page and create a PR and I will merge it.

+You can use [mocky.io](mocky.io) to create the desired http response.

 Let's spread the good news :-)